tslocke/hobocookbook/manual/dryml-guide.markdown

 ## Scoped variables -- `<set-scoped>`

 Scoped variables (which is not a great name, I realise as I come to document them properly) are kind of like global variables with a limited lifespan.
-We all know the pitfalls of global variables, and DRYML's scoped-variables should indeed be used as sparingly as possible, but you can pull of some very useful tricks with them.
+We all know the pitfalls of global variables, and DRYML's scoped variables should indeed be used as sparingly as possible, but you can pull off some very useful tricks with them.

 The `<set-scoped>` tag is very much like `<set>` except you open it up and put DRYML inside it: